Webapp Plugin

 Project JARs

-In most cases, you need to copy the JAR file for you project into the WEB-INF/lib directory.
-In order to do this, the plugin needs to know where the JAR is located.
+In most cases, you need to copy the JAR file for your project into the WEB-INF/lib directory.
+To do this, the plugin needs to know where the JAR is located.
 The jarOutputDirectory specifies where the project JAR files are located.
 Here is an example of setting this:

 webapp.settings.jarOutputDirectory = Paths.get("output/jars")